louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 ### Is sauna bathing protective of sudden cardiac death?
 A review of the evidence [^d6a62d95].
 Progress in Cardiovascular Diseases (2019).
 Medium credibility.

-Sudden cardiac death (SCD) is a global public health burden accounting for 15-20% of all deaths.
+Sudden cardiac death (SCD) is a global public health burden accounting for 15–20% of all deaths.
 Though established atherosclerotic risk factors explain a large proportion of the risk of SCD, these factors are often absent in a large proportion of SCD victims and the pathogenesis of SCD is still not fully established.
 It therefore appears that additional factors may be involved.
 Sauna bathing is a traditional Finnish activity that is mainly used for the purposes of relaxation and pleasure.
 Beyond its use for these purposes, sauna bathing has been linked with several health benefits.
 Emerging evidence suggests that sauna bathing is associated with reduced risk of adverse cardiovascular (CV) disease (CVD) and non-CVD outcomes as well as mortality.
 A number of reports have linked sauna bathing with reduced or increased risk of SCD, but the evidence is uncertain.
 This review summarizes available studies linking sauna bathing with SCD, the postulated mechanistic pathways underlying these associations, outlines areas of outstanding uncertainty, and the implications for prevention.
 We employed a comprehensive search for observational studies, randomized controlled trials (RCTs), and non-RCTs from MEDLINE and Embase since their inception until March 2019.
 Observational data suggest that regular sauna bathing is associated with a substantial risk reduction in SCD.
 Furthermore, the data suggest that a combination of regular physical activity and sauna baths confers substantial risk reduction for SCD compared with either modality alone.
 Few reports have linked sauna baths with SCDs, but these single case incidents have been attributed to the effects of dehydration, hypotension, and cardiac arrhythmias due to a combination of sauna exposure and alcohol consumption.
 Sauna bathing is generally safe for most healthy people and even among patients with stable CVD, if used sensibly and with caution.
 Plausible pathways underlying the protective effect of sauna bathing on SCD may be linked to the impact on CV function via reduced arterial stiffness, decreases in inflammation and oxidative stress, stabilization of the autonomic nervous system, beneficial changes in circulating lipid profiles and other CVD risk markers, and lowering of systemic blood pressure.
 Sauna is a potential novel tool to promote SCD prevention in addition to other known means, being an enjoyable way to take care of general health and well-being.

 ---

 ### "Why not bathe the baby today? ": a qualitative study of thermal care beliefs and practices in four African sites [^cd030876].
 BMC Pediatrics (2015).
 Low credibility.

-‘I asked the traditional birth attendant ‘why not bath the baby today?’, she told me in the hospital they … don’t allow you to bath you have to wait up to tomorrow… the traditional birth attendant follows directions which she hears from the hospital’ [34 year old Tanzanian mother]
+'I asked the traditional birth attendant 'why not bath the baby today?', she told me in the hospital they… don't allow you to bath you have to wait up to tomorrow… the traditional birth attendant follows directions which she hears from the hospital' [34 year old Tanzanian mother]

-‘Since her baby did not have that white thing on his skin, he was bathed later’ [35 year old Ethiopian mother]
+'Since her baby did not have that white thing on his skin, he was bathed later' [35 year old Ethiopian mother]

-Findings from all respondent groups show that in Tanzania and Nigeria warm water was used for the first bath as the baby was perceived as delicate, could get cold, and because warm water gives strength and cold water could shock the baby and make it sick: ‘The baby’s body is very soft and delicate at this tender age and that is why in this community we normally bathe the baby with warm water’ [65 year old Borno grandmother].
-In Ethiopia, water temperature varied with some mothers, particularly those in lowland areas, reporting that they used unheated water to get the baby used to cold water or to help the baby feel warm: ‘ If a baby is bathed with cold water, the cold will not get in to her body.
+Findings from all respondent groups show that in Tanzania and Nigeria warm water was used for the first bath as the baby was perceived as delicate, could get cold, and because warm water gives strength and cold water could shock the baby and make it sick: 'The baby's body is very soft and delicate at this tender age and that is why in this community we normally bathe the baby with warm water' [65 year old Borno grandmother].
+In Ethiopia, water temperature varied with some mothers, particularly those in lowland areas, reporting that they used unheated water to get the baby used to cold water or to help the baby feel warm: ' If a baby is bathed with cold water, the cold will not get in to her body.
 She will not feel the cold and will not shiver.
-But if a baby is bathed with warm water, she will feel cold and shiver when she gets out of the warm water’ [46 year old Ethiopian grandmother].
+But if a baby is bathed with warm water, she will feel cold and shiver when she gets out of the warm water' [46 year old Ethiopian grandmother].
 Other Ethiopian mothers reported using warm water for similar reasons to those given in other sites.

 ---